mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-identities.md

 :::warning
 Removing a user from the IAM portal will remove permissions specifically assigned to that user on every Project and Runtime Environment of the Company.
-While the user may be invited back in the Company, all their previously existing roles will be lost and cannot be recovered, meaning they must be reassigned from scratch.
+While the user may be invited back in the Company, all their previously existing roles - on the contrary - will be lost and cannot be recovered, meaning they must be reassigned from scratch.
 :::

 #### Removing a service account